12 Key Door Knob/Lock Parts Guide: Names, Function & Diagram

 Rotor

-The rotor is placed inside the cylinder of the door lock.
-When we insert the correct key in the keyhole and rotate, the rotor gets turned to release the bolt.
+The cylinder of the door lock houses the rotor.
+When we insert and rotate the correct key into the keyhole, we turn the rotor to release the bolt.

 Cotter Pin